isubhamsr/NLP/Projects/Predict Stock Price Movement Based On News Headline (Kaggle Competition)/README.md

 Note: Prefered use ngram_range (2,2 or 4,4) for better accuracy.
 I got mmory error because I have 8gb of RAM this is not enough for this amont of data

 #### Creating ML Model
-- I create three machine learning models.
+- I create two machine learning models.
 Models are Naive Bayes, Random Forest.
 - So we can observe that Random Forest has the highest accuracy among the algorithms.

 #### Save ML Model